Kiiskii/push_swap/README.md

 # push_swap
 The goal of this project was to use a sorting algorithm to arrange integers in ascending order.
 For maximum points—which I successfully achieved—the challenge was to sort 100 integers in fewer than 700 operations and 500 integers in fewer than 5,500 operations.

-In this project, I implemented the "Turk" (insert) sorting algorithm to sort integers into ascending order using two stacks.
+In this project, I implemented a form of insert sorting to sort integers into ascending order using two stacks.
 The project required using a specific set of operations to achieve this.
 These operations are:
 - sa (swap a): Swap the first 2 elements at the top of stack a.
 Do nothing if there is only one or no elements.
 - sb (swap b): Swap the first 2 elements at the top of stack b.
 Do nothing if there is only one or no elements.
 - ss : sa and sb at the same time.